 Careers

-Our specific careers and employability education programme has two central objectives: firstly, to help our students to understand themselves, their personal preferences/interests, and their strengths and attributes; secondly, to provide our students with tangible opportunities to explore wider external markets and to understand the huge range of career opportunities available to them.
+The programme has two key aims: firstly, to support students in developing a strong understanding of themselves, including their interests, strengths and personal attributes; and secondly, to provide meaningful opportunities to explore the wider world of work and the broad range of career pathways available to them.

-If you would like to find out more about careers and employability at Samuel Ryder Academy or if you are interested in providing support, please do contact Miss J Rose by completing the form at the bottom of this page.
+If you would like to find out more about careers and employability at Samuel Ryder Academy, or if you are interested in supporting our work in this area, please contact Mr D Kiernan, Careers Lead, by completing the form at the bottom of this page.

 Careers Education at SRA